pr0grara/pheedly/README.md

 Users can sign up for a **Pheedly** account and then select sources from the media outlets like CNN or gizmodo they wish to follow.
 Each one of these sources is queried and provides **Pheedly** with current articles that are presented to the user.
 In this manner a user can obtain all the news she needs daily by visiting only one website.

-Each one of these connections is stored in a joins table in the database which can themselves be grouped into different columns of the "Pheeds" table.

 ## Technologies

  ### Ruby on Rails, Node.js, React, Redux PostgreSQL Stack